Jerry2003826/aigirl/replit.md

 - **Failed Message Handling:** Displays error indicators and retry options for failed messages (text and image).
 - **"一句我一句" Chat Flow:** Implements a strict turn-taking conversation rhythm with input locking, optimistic UI updates, WebSocket-based streaming detection, and error-path state reset.
 - **Background AI Auto-Reply System:** Job-based background worker for AI responses when users are offline or in different conversations, using `ai_reply_jobs` table for status tracking, retry mechanisms, and row-level locking.
+- **Multi-AI Group Chat System:** Intelligent multi-AI response system for group chats with AI-to-AI interaction:
+  - **Intelligent AI Selection:** Uses AI judgment (scoring 0-100) combined with probability filtering (30-50%) to select 1-3 AIs to respond to each user message in group chats
+  - **Group Chat Context:** AIs are aware of group membership and other participants through enhanced system prompts
+  - **Staggered Responses:** Multiple AI responses are sent with 2-3 second delays between each for natural conversation flow
+  - **AI-to-AI Interaction:** AIs can respond to each other's messages with 20-30% probability, limited to 3 consecutive AI messages maximum
+  - **Concurrency Control:** Lock-based system prevents race conditions in AI interaction triggering
+  - **Graceful Degradation:** Robust error handling with proper null checks, empty array validation, and fallback mechanisms
 - **Global WebSocket Architecture:** Persistent WebSocket connection maintained across all pages, enabling global message reception and React Query cache updates.
 - **Styling and Layout:** Comprehensive fixes for background colors, safe area handling, and conditional padding for mobile navigation.